Squeeze (band): Second incarnation: 1985–1999

 Squeeze re-formed to play a one night charity gig in 1985, with all five members from the 1980 Argybargy period—Difford, Tilbrook, Holland, Lavis, and Bentley.
 The performance was such a success that the band unanimously agreed to resume recording and touring as Squeeze.
 Searching for a different sound, the band replaced Bentley with bassist Keith Wilkinson from the Difford & Tilbrook sessions.
 This line-up released the 1985 LP Cosi Fan Tutti Frutti.

 The new LP featured complex double-tracked keyboard parts which could not be duplicated by a single keyboard player in a live setting; hence, Jools' brother Christopher Holland, then aged 17, played and toured as a second keyboardist in 1985.
 Christopher had also played Hammond organ on the album's fourth single "Heartbreaking World", which was sung by Jools Holland.
 However, Christopher Holland's tenure was short-lived, for he had signed to I.R.S.
 Records and was pursuing a solo career, so he was replaced by an official new member: Andy Metcalfe of The Soft Boys and The Egyptians.
 A bassist in those groups, Metcalfe played keyboards with Squeeze.
 His tenure as the band's sixth member lasted until 1988.

 In 1987, the sextet recorded the album Babylon and On.
 A successful release on both sides of the Atlantic, this album contained the band's only US top 40 hits in "Hourglass" and "853-5937".

 Metcalfe left the band in 1988, leaving the Difford / Tilbrook / Holland / Wilkinson / Lavis line-up to record 1989's Frank.
 The LP was a commercial disappointment, from which no charting singles were taken in the UK, and the band was dropped from their long-time label A&M.

 Adding a new second keyboard player in the person of Matt Irving, the band issued the live album A Round and a Bout on I.R.S.
 Records in March 1990.
 Jools Holland left Squeeze again in early 1990, and was not immediately replaced.
 In his stead, the band used session musicians such as Irving (who was no longer an official band member), Steve Nieve, and Bruce Hornsby for the 1991 release Play, which came out on the Reprise label.
 This release again spawned no UK hits, although in the US the singles "Satisfied" and "Crying in My Sleep" received significant airplay on modern rock stations, and in Canada "Satisfied" was a top 50 hit.
 However, Reprise dropped the band after this album.
 Following this, drummer Gilson Lavis was let go in 1992, and replaced by Nieve's Attractions bandmate Pete Thomas.
-Paul Carrack also returned to the band in 1993, although by this point Squeeze was not so much a band as it was a trade name for Difford and Tilbrook plus sidemen.
+Paul Carrack also returned to the band in 1993.